arasouli91/arasouli91.github.io/index.md

     Sorry, your browser doesn't support embedded videos.
 </video>

-Relevant files from this project are hosted at the following repo: https://github.com/arasouli91/omniChess
+Relevant files from this project and a narrative are hosted at the following repo: https://github.com/arasouli91/omniChess